What Are the Average Tenant Screening Costs?

 It’s possible to pull a tenant’s eviction history in about five minutes by searching through court cases online, although it’s not free to gather that information in every state.
 However, online records will rarely have every document filed and every order issued by the court.

-Also, when deciding on a service for discovering a tenant’s eviction history, pay attention to whether the service will pull nationwide data, or just local & state.
-The nationwide data typically costs more, but can be helpful in discovering evictions that didn’t happen locally.
+When deciding on a service for discovering a tenant’s eviction history, pay attention to whether the service will pull nationwide data, or just local & state.
+The nationwide data typically costs more but can help discover evictions that didn’t happen locally.

 There are many services that offer to pull eviction records for you, such as: